Redocly/redocly-cli/docs/commands/bundle.md

 ## Introduction

-API definitions can grow and become difficult to manage, especially if several teams are collaborating on them.
-It's a good practice to maintain the reusable parts as separate files, and include them in the main (root) API definition by referencing them with `$ref`.
-However, most OpenAPI tools don't support that multi-file approach, and require a single-file API definition.
+API descriptions can grow and become difficult to manage, especially if several teams are collaborating on them.
+It's a good practice to maintain the reusable parts as separate files, and include them in the main (root) API description by referencing them with `$ref`.
+However, most OpenAPI tools don't support that multi-file approach, and require a single-file API description.

-Redocly CLI can help you combine separate API definition files (such as if you used the `split` command) into one.
-The `bundle` command pulls the relevant parts of an API definition into a single file output in JSON or YAML format.
+Redocly CLI can help you combine separate API description files (such as if you used the `split` command) into one.
+The `bundle` command pulls the relevant parts of an API description into a single file output in JSON or YAML format.

 The `bundle` command first executes preprocessors, then rules, then decorators.